Heinkel He 219 Uhu: Design and development

+Background

+During the summer of 1940, Robert Lusser returned to Heinkel from Messerschmitt and immediately began work on a new high-speed bomber project designated P.1055.
+This was a shoulder-wing cantilever monoplane; the tailplane, which had considerable dihedral, had twin fins and rudders.
+The glazed canopy of the cockpit was faired into the nose of the aircraft and provided excellent external visibility for its two occupants, who were seated in an atypical back-to-back configuration.
+Many parts of the airframe, including its single-spar wing, rectangular-section fuselage and tail surfaces, were made of metal and had a stressed-skin covering.

-When engineer Robert Lusser returned to Heinkel from Messerschmitt, he began work on a new high-speed bomber project called P.1055.
-This was an advanced design with a pressurized cockpit, twin ejection seats (the first to be planned for use in any combat aircraft), tricycle landing gear – featuring a nose gear that rotated its main strut through 90° during retraction (quickly orienting the nosewheel into the required horizontal position for stowage within the nose, only at the very end of the retraction cycle) to fit flat within the forward fuselage, and remotely controlled, side-mounted FDSL 131 defensive gun turrets similar to those used by the Messerschmitt Me 210.
-Power was to be provided by two of the potentially troublesome, dual-crankcase DB 610 "power system" engines which had started their development in June 1940, weighing on the order of about 1– tonnes apiece, producing (2,950 PS/2,910 hp) each, delivering excellent performance with a top speed of approximately 750 km/h (470 mph) and a 4,000 km (2,500 mi) range with a 2,000 kg (4,410 lb) bomb load.
+The P.1055 was originally intended to be a multi-purpose aircraft, and was a relatively advanced design for the era, with a pressurized cockpit, twin ejection seats (the first to be planned for use in any combat aircraft), tricycle landing gear and remotely controlled, side-mounted FDSL 131 defensive gun turrets.
+Power was to be provided by a pair of DB 610 "power system" engines producing (2,950 PS/2,910 hp) each, delivering a performance with a top speed of approximately 750 km/h (470 mph) and a 4,000 km (2,500 mi) range with a 2,000 kg (4,410 lb) bomb load.

-The RLM rejected the design in August 1940 as too complex and risky.
+In August 1940, an initial review by the Reichsluftfahrtministerium rejected the P.1055 considering it to be too complex and risky.
 Lusser quickly offered four versions of the fighter with various wingspans and engine choices in order to balance performance and risk.
-At the same time, he offered the P.1056, a night fighter with four 20 mm cannon in the wings and fuselage.
-The RLM rejected all of these on the same grounds in 1941.
+He also offered the P.1056, a night fighter with four 20 mm cannon in the wings and fuselage.
+The RLM rejected all of these proposals on the same grounds in 1941.
 Heinkel was furious and fired Lusser on the spot.